-Check Direct Certification information in CLiCS and send eligibility notification letter to households.
+Check Direct Certification information in CLiCS and send the eligibility notification letter to households.
 Direct certification downloads are available monthly.
-Sponsors receive e-mail notification via the SNP listserv* when downloads are available.
-Accuracy of direct certification matching is improved with more frequent communication of Minnesota Automated Reporting Student System (MARSS) data to MDE.
+Sponsors receive an e-mail notification via the SNP listserv* when downloads are available.
+Accuracy of direct certification matching is improved with more frequent communication of Minnesota Automated Reporting Student System (MARSS) data to the Minnesota Department of Education.

 Distribute Applications for Educational Benefits to all households (except those with students who have been directly certified for free meals) after July 1 within four weeks of the start of school.
 Determine student meal eligibility within 10 school days after date of receipt and notify household of student eligibility.
 Year-round schools that operate in July may distribute applications in June.

 Develop rosters to identify which children are eligible for free and reduced-price meals.
 Include the student’s name, date of application approval, dates of changes in free/reduced-price meal benefits and dates of withdrawal/transfer.
 If using a computerized system, rosters may be maintained in the system.
 If using a manual system, create rosters.
 Update rosters as changes occur and print or save a copy on a monthly basis to keep on file with the documentation that supports the monthly claim for reimbursement.

 Ensure there is a system in place to track reimbursable student meals served daily by free, reduced-price or paid category.
 When changes in eligibility occur, ensure that both the rosters and the meal counting system are updated.